maurolepore/ghr/README.md

 status](https://www.r-pkg.org/badges/version/ghr)](https://cran.r-project.org/package=ghr)
 <!-- badges: end -->

-ghr helps you to get a GitHub-API response and to do common tasks.
-The syntax for specfying a GitHb path is similar to that used in `remotes::install_github()` and friends.
+The ghr package helps you to request information to the GitHub-API using an intuitive syntax, similar to that of `remotes::install_github()`.
 For example, this is a valid path `r-lib/usethis@master`.
 Also this one:
 `r-lib/usethis/news@gh-pages`.

 ## Installation